UBreakiFix

-uBreakiFix is an American chain of electronic repair shops, founded in 2009 with over 832 locations in 2016 across the United States, Canada and the Caribbean.
-They are most commonly known for repairing all kinds of household electronics.
+uBreakiFix is an American chain of electronic repair shops, founded in 2009 with over 920 locations in 2016 across the United States and the Caribbean.
+They are most commonly known for repairing all kinds of electronics.
 In August 2019, uBreakiFix was acquired by Asurion, LLC, an insurance company.
+Its Canadian division was sold to Mobile Klinik in January 2023, and all franchises were rebranded.

 History

 uBreakiFix was established in Orlando, Florida as a single shop.
 It then quickly expanded by offering franchise opportunities.
 Their business model centers around servicing equipment such as smartphones, game consoles, tablets, and computers.
 In 2016, Google made them the only authorized walk-in repair provider for the Pixel and Pixel XL, providing the company with OEM (original equipment manufacturer) parts for replacements.
 Industry reports speculated that this choice was made in order for Google to compete with the Apple Genius Bar, which offers in-person iPhone repairs.
 Samsung formed a similar partnership with uBreakiFix in 2018, naming them as an authorized in-warranty Samsung repair center and providing stores with access to OEM components.

-The uBreakiFix franchise was listed eighteenth on Entrepreneur’s 2018 Franchise 500 list.
+The uBreakiFix franchise was listed eighteenth on Entrepreneur's 2018 Franchise 500 list.